 What I worry about is making sure I’m prepared for the babysitter.

 I want to make her job as easy as possible.
-My goal is to have a babysitter who is spending time with my child rather than worry about other details.
+My goal is to have a babysitter who is spending time with my child rather than worrying about other details.

 I also want to make sure that I’m a mother of choice so that the really good babysitters want to come back to my home.